telerik/teststudio-docs/docs/automated-tests/test-execution/quick-execution.md

 The <a href="/automated-tests/test-results/analyze-quick-run-results" target="_blank">results from the quick execution</a> mode are dedicated mainly to <a href="/automated-tests/troubleshooting/failing-test" target="_blank">debugging inconsistencies</a> in the recorded test steps.
 Therefore, these are only temporary results for the last test run.
 These results will be overwritten when you execute the test again or deleted if you close and reopen the test/project.

-Once the test completes, the __Test Steps__ pane displays the overall result - passed or failed and any failed steps.
+Once the test completes, the __Test steps__ pane displays the overall result - passed or failed and any failed steps.
 You can also access a complete execution log and the <a href="/automated-tests/test-results/step-failure-details" target="_blank">failure details</a> for the failing step.

 ![Quick run results][3]